ggorlen/JsSpim/README.md

 ### TODO

+- Input field for args
+- Codemirror editor/better UI
 - Re-implement code/stack/register inspection and single-stepping from the original JsSpim
-- Run on server and accept POST requests of code and stdin (no need for wasm, just build SPIM from source and host on Glitch, for example)
-- Codemirror editor/better UI